-Humanity in Perspective (HIP) Limited Residency Courses are for adults (ages eighteen and older) who face barriers to continuing their formal education and want to participate in a learning community that centers their interests, voices, objectives, creativity, curiosity, and relationships.
+Humanity in Perspective (HIP) Online Courses are for adults (ages eighteen and older) who face barriers to continuing their formal education and want to participate in a learning community that centers their interests, voices, objectives, creativity, curiosity, and relationships.
 HIP is typically for people who do not yet have a four-year college degree, although there are occasional exceptions.
 There is an income limit of two times the federal poverty guidelines to be eligible for HIP.
 More information about income limits is available in the FAQ.

 We will discuss technology access as part of your interview.
 We are committed to addressing barriers for participants who wish to make the commitment, so limited access to the internet or technology should not discourage you from applying.